 11 & 12 Northampton Square - by at least 27th May 1851 - 1860 - please see details above for 11 Northampton Square

 12 Northampton Square - 1860 - 1865?
-Baxter gave up No 11 in 1860 and this address can be found on his republication label of 1864.
+Baxter gave up No 11 in 1860, this address is used when Baxter exhibited at the International Exhibition of 1862 and can be found on his republication label of 1864.
 Mr Beane held an auction of Baxter's plant etc at the premises Tuesday 26th and Wednesday 27th July 1864.
 His discharge from Bankruptcy also used this address in 1865.
 As he sold all his plates and blocks to Vincent Brooks in 1864/1865 this is most probably the time he gave up this business address.